Here’s How Page Speed Will Affect Your Google Search Ranking in 2021

 6 Min Read

 Milliseconds earn millions.
 Speed equals revenue.
 A one-second delay in mobile load times can impact conversion rates by up to 20%.
 Yet, many ecommerce companies haven’t felt the urgency to invest in optimizing their page speed.

 That is until now.
-An algorithm update is coming this May.
+An algorithm update is coming in August.
 Merchants have been advised of this change since 2019 – so, the switch is expected to be significant.
-New performance metrics, called Core Web Vitals, will be a deciding factor in your search rank by Q2 of this year.
+New performance metrics, called Core Web Vitals, will be a deciding factor in your search rank by Q3 of this year.
 The change universally applies to all domains – whether you’re a commerce brand like many Corra clients or a content-heavy publisher of news or blog articles.

 Organic search is a powerful way for consumers to discover your ecommerce site – most of our clients can attribute 30-50% of their incoming traffic to organic search rankings.
 So, Google’s algorithm (how it prioritizes search results) can have a profound impact on your business.
 2021 is the year to join the ranks of successful brands benefitting from making page speed a priority.
 The first step is to check your vitals.

 Think of Core Web Vitals as three different thermometers that monitor your site’s efficacy for user experience.
 They’re a solid indication of how well you’ll rank in search results beginning in August.
 We expect that all three will need to be scored as “healthy” to receive the highest rating by the algorithm.
 If you don’t measure up well against these three metrics, prospective customers may have trouble discovering your products on Google organically.
 Furthermore, if they do reach your site, odds are that they’ll bounce if their website experience relative to speed is poor.
 According to Google data, as a mobile page load time goes from one to five seconds, the probability of a user bouncing increases by 90%.
 These aren’t just vanity metrics… your Core Web Vitals can dramatically affect your bottom line.